Jubstaaa/music-player/README.md

 # Music Player

-Bu repo JavaScript kursumda hazırlamış olduğum music player uygulamasıdır.
+This repo is the music player application I prepared in my JavaScript course.

 ## Live Preview